 b.
-In-depth focused interviews
+In-depth interviews

-For the key informants of the community, participant-led in-depth interview will be carried out, using a topic list to guide the flow of conversation, allowing for deeper knowledge on specific topics to be extracted, at the same time ensuring comparability between cases and key informant groups.
-Community groups are identified as:
+For the key informants of the community, participant-led in-depth interview will be carried out, using a topic list to guide the flow of conversation, allowing for deeper knowledge on specific topics to be extracted, at the same time ensuring comparability between cases and key informant groups.33 Community groups are identified as:

-- Family and community members

-- Factory workers

-- Social workers, students, members of health Non-Government Organisations (NGO's) and religious leaders
+- Factory workers - Social workers, students, members of health Organisations (NGO's) and religious leaders c.

-c.
 Observation and field notes